Hikaru-13915/Pytorch-Lightning-Introduction/README.md

 After setting `pytorch_lightning.Trainer()` above (in this script we set `trainer=pytorch_lightning.Trainer()`), all we have to do is `trainer.fit(Model)`.
 One of the most attractive features of PyTorch Lightning is that, thanks to the model design step we discribed former, we can do the training loop we used to do in PyTorch with just one line.
 You can also save the trained model with `torch.save(Model.state_dict(), PATH)`, just like in PyTorch.
+If you want to load a trained model to perform inference once it has been trained, run `python Basic_usage_of_lightning.py --load_model MODEL_PATH`.
 This is the basic usage of PyTorch Lightning.

 ## callback functions